joelbarmettlerUZH/PyPi_Guide/README.md

 It works!
 Now open the python SHELL/IDLE and import your package.

 # Change your package
 If you maintain your package well, you will need to change the source code form time to time.
 This is easy.
-Simply upload your new code to github, then adapt the setup.py file (new download_url, new version), then run the twin command again (navigate to your folder first!)
+Simply upload your new code to github, create a new release, then adapt the setup.py file (new download_url - according to your new release tag, new version), then run the twin command again (navigate to your folder first!)
 ```sh
 twine upload dist/*
 ```